jcsumaya/jcsumaya/README.md

 ---

 ### About Me
-- 🧠 Continously learning more about **Spring MVC, React, NestJS, Swift**...
+- 🧠 Continuously learning more about **Spring MVC, React, NestJS, Swift**...
 - Seeking for internship 👨‍💻

 ---